NIVANorge/Mobius2/docs/mobius2docs/declaration_format.md

 A declaration scope body can also contain a single so-called docstring.
 This can be used by the model creator (or dataset creator) to provide the user with information about how to use this model component.
 The docstring is a free-floating string literal.

-### Function scope bodies
+### Math scope bodies

-This is a math expression following the [Mobius2 math format](math_format.html).
+A math body is a \<block\> described by the [Mobius2 math format](math_format.html).
 The math expression typically computes a single value.
-Function scope bodies can reference certain types of entities that are visible in the outer scope, but you can not declare entities there, only local variables.
-Unlike the declaration scope, the function scope also has a strict ordering of expressions.
+Math scope bodies can reference certain types of entities that are visible in the outer scope, but you can not declare entities there, only local variables.
+Unlike the declaration scope, the math scope also has a strict ordering of expressions.

 ### Special